andre-st/dotfiles/README.md

 	- <kbd>F8</kbd> deletes file

 	I don't use metadata-based media libraries but am 1:1 with the file system.
+    Due to a lack of time and desire to correct file names and / or media data for all files, since something is often missing on one or the other side, I decided on one side:
 	Proper filenames, unlike metadata containers,
-	can be viewed, searched, sorted etc with almost any program in any context (e.g. SFTPd or HTTPd listings).
+	can be viewed, searched, sorted etc with almost any program in any context, e.g., SFTPd or HTTPd listings.

 	I've also tried the well-made [cmus](https://github.com/cmus/cmus) and a couple of MPD clients, but I work more fluently with MOC
 - [EasyEffects](https://github.com/wwmm/easyeffects) sound-quality tool: